 In building a defense, the driver's attorney would try to compile surveillance video, photographs, and eyewitnesses to help show that the driver was not speeding in a school zone and that the state's evidence is too insufficient and unreliable to sustain a guilty verdict.

 Note that a lack of signs does not necessarily relieve a driver of criminal liability if the speeding caused $1,000 or more in property damage or injury to a construction worker.

-The fine for speeding in a work zone is twice the amount of speeding in a non-work zone.
+The fine for driving too fast in a work area is twice the amount of speeding elsewhere.2

 It is very possible, especially if the driver does not have a history of traffic tickets.
 Having an attorney is usually the best bet for getting moving violations reduced or possibly dismissed.

 Predictably, the Nevada DMV puts more demerit points on a person's license the faster they speed:

 Miles per hour (mph) above the speed limit in Nevada